Tartuffe: Plot

-In a later scene, Elmire challenges Orgon to be witness to a meeting between her and Tartuffe.
-Orgon, ever easily convinced, decides to hide under a table in the same room, confident that Elmire is wrong.
-He overhears Elmire resisting Tartuffe's very forward advances.
-When Tartuffe has incriminated himself definitively and is dangerously close to violating Elmire, Orgon comes out from under the table and orders Tartuffe out of his house.
-The wily guest means to stay, and Tartuffe finally shows his hand.
-It turns out that earlier, before the events of the play, Orgon had admitted to Tartuffe that he had possession of a box of incriminating letters (written by a friend, not by him).
-Tartuffe had taken charge and possession of this box, and now tells Orgon that he (Orgon) will be the one to leave.
-Tartuffe takes his temporary leave.
-Orgon's family tries to decide what to do.
-Very soon, Monsieur Loyal shows up with a message from Tartuffe and the court itself; they must exit the house because it now belongs to Tartuffe.
-Dorine makes fun of Monsieur Loyal's name, mocking his fake loyalty.
-Even Madame Pernelle, who had refused to believe any ill about Tartuffe even in the face of her son's actually witnessing it, has become convinced of Tartuffe's duplicity.
+A miserable sinner just full of iniquity.Orgon is soon convinced that Damis is lying and banishes him from the house.
+He signs over all his worldly possessions to Tartuffe, disinheriting Damis.
+After seeing that Orgon will listen to neither reason or emotion after interviews with Cléante and Mariane, Elmire decides to act.
+She challenges Orgon to eavesdrop on a private meeting between her and Tartuffe.
+Orgon, convinced of Tartuffe's piety, agrees and hides under a table.
+Elmire's attempts to seduce Tartuffe make him suspicious, but his lust soon offers Orgon unobjectionable proof of his hypocrisy.
+Orgon demands that Tartuffe leave his household, but Tartuffe reminds him that he is its owner as he threatens to return.

+Orgon despondently reveals to his family that, before the events of the play, he had admitted to Tartuffe that he had kept letters written by his friend, Argas, that denounced Louis XIV.
+The box is nowhere to be found.
+Soon after, a bailiff, Monsieur Loyal, arrives with a message from Tartuffe: Orgon and his family must vacate the house.
+Dorine mocks Loyal's name and his false loyalty.
+As he leaves, Valère enters, warning Orgon that Tartuffe has just revealed the treasonous letters to the King and that an officer is on his way to the house with a warrant for Orgon's arrest.

-No sooner does Monsieur Loyal leave than Valère rushes in with the news that Tartuffe has denounced Orgon for aiding and assisting a traitor by keeping the incriminating letters and that Orgon is about to be arrested.
-Before Orgon can flee, Tartuffe arrives with an officer, but to his surprise, the officer arrests him instead.
+Before Orgon can flee, however, Tartuffe arrives with the officer but, to his surprise, the officer arrests him instead.
 The officer explains that the enlightened King Louis XIV—who is not mentioned by name—has heard of the injustices happening in the house and, appalled by Tartuffe's treachery towards Orgon, has ordered Tartuffe's arrest instead.
-It is revealed that Tartuffe has a long criminal history and has often changed his name to avoid being caught.
-As a reward for Orgon's previous good services, the king not only forgives him for keeping the letters but also invalidates the deed that gave Tartuffe possession of Orgon's house and possessions.
+The officer explains that Tartuffe has a long criminal history and has often changed his name to avoid being caught.
+As a reward for Orgon's previous good services, the King not only forgives him for keeping the letters but also invalidates the deed that gave Tartuffe possession of Orgon's house and possessions.

 The entire family is thankful that it has escaped the mortification of both Orgon's potential disgrace and their dispossession.
-The drama ends well, and Orgon announces the upcoming wedding of Valère and Mariane.
-The surprise twist ending, in which everything is set right by the unexpected benevolent intervention of the heretofore unseen king, is considered a notable modern-day example of the classical theatrical plot device deus ex machina.
+As a thanks for Valère's loyalty, Orgon consents for him to marry Mariane.
+The surprise twist ending, in which everything is set right by the unexpected benevolent intervention of the heretofore unseen King, is considered a notable modern-day example of the classical theatrical plot device deus ex machina.